-Top Destinations 2018 for Students Approved by Travel Bloggers
+Top Summer Destinations 2018 for Students Approved by Travel Bloggers

 “Travel more” is one of the most popular NY resolutions.
 However, setting a New Year resolution is only half the work.
 If you want to walk the talk, you should start doing first steps right away, such as choosing an incredible destination for your holiday.

-Below, you’ll find the list of eleven places affordable for a student’s budget.
+Below, you’ll find the list of eleven summer destinations affordable for a student’s budget.
 All the places were approved by travel bloggers as wonderful destinations for holidays.
+All of them are in different countries.
+If you are looking for something near you, check out our blog post on Best (and Cheapest) Summer Destinations that we previously published.

 If you want to visit a beautiful place steeped in history, visiting Dubrovnik is a must.
 While exploring Dubrovnik’s UNESCO-listed Old Town, you’ll see the locations used in series ‘Games of Thrones.’
 The landscapes of Dubrovnik are really impressive and even fit backpacking.
 Even though harassing heat in summer is very likely, you still can enjoy this place if plan your visiting thoroughly.